Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: : Evaluating multi-turn LLM tool-use alignment with human time perception

 \subsection{Trajectory construction}

-For each scenario, we first manually authored a single exemplar multi-turn trajectory (user queries, assistant responses, and function calls).
-This exemplar served as an in-context example for \texttt{GPT-4o}~\cite{openai2024gpt4technicalreport}, which is prompted to generate 50 candidate trajectories per scenario under the same available set of functions/tools.
-The prompts used for \texttt{GPT-4o} trajectory generation are shown in Appendix~\ref{append:gpt_prompts}.
+To capture a diverse range of temporal follow-up behaviors, we first define specific variants for both the \emph{read-only} and \emph{read+write} settings.

-To capture a diverse range of temporal follow-up behaviors, we define four variants for the \emph{read-only} setting.
+For the \emph{read-only} setting, we define four variants.
 First, in the \textbf{Repeated ask} variant, the user repeats a request for information that was already retrieved in a prior turn.
 Second, in the \textbf{Comparison} variant, the user retrieves information about item~A and item~B in separate turns, and subsequently asks for a comparison between the two.
 Third, in the \textbf{Retrieve-many, ask-for-one} variant, the model retrieves a list of items in an initial turn, after which the user inquires details about one specific element from that list.
 Finally, in the \textbf{Simple reasoning} variant, the final user follow-up question requires some logical inference or calculation where the previously retrieved information serves as premise.
 In all four cases, the correctness of the assistant's answer depends on whether the earlier retrieved information continues to hold true given the passage of time.